 We’ll speak to the family you support, asking them about how they feel they’re progressing, and whether there is anything in which they would like more, or less support.
 We won’t make promises about what your Group will or won’t do, but with the permission of the family, we will share the discussion we have with you.

 We’ll assist the family members in reflecting on their progress to date.
-All materials in advance of the visit will be made available in the language the family members speak, and an audio file can be made available for those who do not read or write in their own language.
+A guide to how these work will be made available in the language the family members speak, and an audio file can be made available for those who do not read or write in their own language.

-Who can I talk to about our Post Arrival Support visit?
+Who can I talk to about our meeting?

 Please contact the Reset Team with any queries you may have.